ichard26/pytest-subket/README.md

 > [!important]
 > This is a fork of [pytest-socket] by [@miketheman].
 Unless you are the pip
 > project, you probably shouldn't use this.
+This fork was created to include
+> subprocess support (that can even be injected into nested environments).

 ---